Giovanni1leao/Giovanni1leao/README.md

 - 🔭 I’m currently studying java for object-oriented programming
-- 🌱 I’m looking for to develop my skills in developing
+- 🌱 looking for to develop my skills in developing
-- 👯 I’m just a beginner! feel free to give me some tips, advices and collaborate with my projects
+- 👯 just a beginner! feel free to give me some tips, advices and collaborate with my projects